In this article, we will discuss how emotional abuse, verbal abuse, and psychological abuse injures you and your

 Not knowing how to stop the abuse, causes the victim to feel powerlessness and defeated.
 Over time, these feelings of helplessness can easily slip into severe depression.
 This is not a 'chemical deficiency' in the victim's body, the depression is a natural reaction to living in fear, pain, and helplessness.

 If you are depressed or anxious, take a look at your relationship with your partner.
 Your relationship may be the cause.

-Unfortunately, many doctors and mental health professionals do not realize the full extent of how much an abusive relationship injures a person's mental health.
+Unfortunately, many doctors and mental health professionals do not realize the full extent of how an abusive relationship injures a person's mental health.
 And because of this, ineffective treatments are often prescribed.

 If you are being abused, taking pills or undergoing cognitive behavioral therapy will do little to restore your mental health.
 You need to deal with the issue of the abuse in your marriage or committed relationship.

-Like a person who has his or her hand squeezed tightly by a vice, taking painkillers will do little to solve the problem.
-His or her hand must be free from the vice, and only this can be the effective solution.
+Like a person who has his or her hand squeezed tightly in a vice, taking painkillers will do little to solve the problem.
+His or her hand must be free from the vice, this is the only effective solution.
 So too with an abusive relationship.
 You either need to fix it or get out of it.

 If you are in an abusive relationship, you need to free yourself from the abuse, otherwise you will continue to suffer many mental health problems.

-If a person endures emotional abuse over a long period of time, specific long-term effects will take hold and alter the victim's character.
+If a person endures emotional abuse over an extended period of time, specific long-term effects will take hold and alter the victim's character.

 One of the hallmarks of mental health is strong self-esteem and confidence.
 These character traits can only develop and exist when a person's social environment is imbued with respect, love, and sensitivity.
-In a relationship frequently shattered by abuse, the necessary emotional nutrients to build and maintain a healthy self-esteem and confidence are missing.
+In a relationship frequently shattered by abuse, the necessary emotional ingredients to build and maintain a healthy self-esteem and confidence are missing.

 In fact, one of the common strategies of abusers is to degrade the victim and break his or her will and spirit.
 The abuser hopes that a weak and insecure partner will not resist the tyranny he or she is imposing.